Monster Train 2: Everything You Need to Know: What’s New, What’s Different, and Why Fans Are Hyped

 Monster Train 2 Release Date, Platforms & Availability

-Supergiant Games (developers of the original Monster Train) officially announced that Monster Train 2 will launch on May 21, 2025.
-The sequel will be available across major platforms including PC (Steam), PlayStation 5, Xbox Series X | S, and Nintendo Switch.
+Supergiant Games announced today that Monster Train 2 will release on May 21, 2025.
+The second game will release for all major systems; PC (Steam), PS5, Xbox Series X|S, and Nintendo Switch.

 What’s New in Monster Train 2